vlang/v/README.md

 - C and JavaScript backends
 - Great for writing low-level software ([Vinix OS](https://github.com/vlang/vinix))

-## Stability guarantee and future changes
+## Stability, future changes, post 1.0 freeze

-Despite being at an early development stage, the V language is relatively stable and has backwards compatibility guarantee, meaning that the code you write today is guaranteed to work a month, a year, or five years from now.
+Despite being at an early development stage, the V language is relatively stable, and doesn't change often.
+But there will bechanges before 1.0.

-There still may be minor syntax changes before the 1.0 release, but they will be handled automatically via `vfmt`, as has been done in the past.
+Most changes in the syntax are handled via vfmt automatically.

-The V core APIs (primarily the `os` module) will still have minor changes until they are stabilized in V 1.0.
+The V core APIs (primarily the `os` module) will also have minor changes until they are stabilized in V 1.0.
 Of course the APIs will grow after that, but without breaking existing code.

+After the 1.0 release V is going to be in the "feature freeze" mode.
+That means no breaking changes in the language, only bug fixes and performance improvements.
+Similar to Go.

+Will there be V 2.0?
+Not within a decade after 1.0, perhaps not ever.

-Unlike many other languages, V is not going to be always changing, with new features being introduced and old features modified.
+To sum it up, unlike many other languages, V is not going to be always changing, with new features being introduced and old features modified.
 It is always going to be a small and simple language, very similar to the way it is right now.